ThomasBHickey/wasm/README.md

 some useful string routines.
 No Rust or Javascript involved from my point of view.

-So far, strings/string1.wat has a few string and list and key/value functions.
+So far, strings/string1.wat has a few string, list and key/value functions.
 No attempt to reclaim storage yet.